Mitchell Block: Works

 Block produced the documentary The Testimony (2015), which chronicled the 2014 Minova Trial in the Democratic Republic of Congo.
 It was short listed for a 2015 Academy Award.
+He executive produced Women of the Gulag (2018), which was shortlisted in the Best Documentary (Short Subject) category at the 88th Academy Awards and the 91st Academy Awards, respectively.
 His 2010 film Poster Girl was also nominated for Academy Award for Best Documentary (Short Subject).
 He was executive producer for the film Big Mama (2000), which won an Academy Award for a documentary short.

-Among the films and documentary series that Block has conceived, created and produced are Carrier and Another Day in Paradise, both of which were broadcast on the Public Broadcasting Service and the National Geographic Channel internationally.
+Among the films and documentary series that Block conceived, created and produced are Carrier and Another Day in Paradise, both of which were broadcast on the Public Broadcasting Service and the National Geographic Channel internationally.
 Carrier received an Emmy Award in 2009 for Best Cinematography in a prime time series.

 In 2008, Block's short film No Lies (1973) was selected for the National Film Registry by the Librarian of Congress.
 In 2016, film critics for the website IndieWire selected No Lies as one of the ten best short films ever made.

 In 2022, Block, among Anna Rezan, Kim Magnusson and Zafeiris Haitidis produced the feature documentary My People that premiered to rave reviews in Los Angeles.

-A segment of the film titled My People: Jews of Greece had ran for the Oscars in 2021.
+A segment of the film titled My People: Jews of Greece was eligible for consideration in the documentary feature category Oscars in 2021, but was not a finalist.
+He also was a producer on Mina Chow's PBS documentary, FACE OF A NATION: What Happened to the World's Fair? from 2014-2022 which is an historic resource on the U.S. Department of State Expo Unit website.

 Personal life

-Since 1978, Block has been an adjunct professor at the School of Cinematic Arts of the University of Southern California.
-He teaches in the Peter Stark Producing Program.
+From 1978 - 2017, Block was an adjunct professor at the School of Cinematic Arts of the University of Southern California where he taught in The Peter Stark Producing Program.
+From 2017-2024, he served as the Jon Anderson Chair, Professor of Documentary Production and Studies at the University of Oregon, School of Journalism.

 His moving image collection, the Direct Cinema/Mitchell Block Collection, is held at the Academy Film Archive.

+Block died at his home in Eugene, Oregon, on May 30, 2024, at the age of 73.